 I have created a 22 page downloadable E book that profiles some of the most common beneficial insects and the plants that you can add to your garden to attract them.
 It includes a garden design graph that you can outline spaces in your yard to create gardens for attracting beneficial insects, and tips on planting.
-You can down load here for $5.00 print off and add to your garden journal.

 You may also enjoy these books which I have on my garden bookshelf and have helped me learn more about attracting beneficial insects to my garden.
 As an Amazon affiliate anything you purchase when you click on one of these links will provide me with a small monetary compensation.

 Don’t forget to sign up for my newsletter.
 You can find the form on the side panel of the blog.
 Looking for a gardening community?
 Join us on the Growing with Gardenchick FB group.